 The pasta dough

 - Combine flour and salt in the bowl of a stand mixer.
 Make a well in the center.
-Pour the whole eggs, yolks, and 1 tsp olive oil into the well and whisk with a fork, gradually incorporating more flour in from the sides until you have a very thick, wet mixture in the middle.
+Pour the whole eggs, yolks, and 1 teaspoon olive oil into the well and whisk with a fork, gradually incorporating more flour in from the sides until you have a very thick, wet mixture in the middle.

 - Attach the dough hook and run the machine on low, pausing occasionally to push more flour from the sides into the center.

-- Once the dough comes together in a shaggy mass and there's no loose flour left in the bottom of the bowl (add the extra 1 tsp olive oil to the dry bits if they're not getting incorporated), up the speed to medium low and knead on low until the dough is smooth, about 6-8 minutes.
+- Once the dough comes together in a shaggy mass and there's no loose flour left in the bottom of the bowl (add the extra 1 teaspoon olive oil to the dry bits if they're not getting incorporated), up the speed to medium low and knead on low until the dough is smooth, about 6-8 minutes.
 It will feel quite stiff.

 - Wrap the dough in plastic and let chill in the fridge for at least 30 minutes, or up to 24 hours before use.